MECHANICAL ENGINEERING SCHOOLS, DEGREES AND CAREERS

 - Master's and Doctoral Degrees in Mechanical Engineering: A master's or doctoral degree enables you to further specialize in a particular area of mechanical engineering, whether you choose to work in the field as an engineer or pursue research.
 Graduate degree options for mechanical engineers include the Master of Science (MS), Professional Science Master (PSM), or PhD.

 - Online Mechanical Engineering Degrees: More and more institutions are offering online bachelor's and master's degrees in mechanical engineering, as well as associate's degrees in mechanical engineering technology.
 There are even a few online PhD programs in mechanical engineering.

-According to the U.S. Bureau of Labor Statistics' 2016-17 Occupational Outlook Handbook, the median national annual salary for mechanical engineers is $83,060.
+According to the U.S. Bureau of Labor Statistics' 2022 Occupational Employment Statistics, the median national annual salary for mechanical engineers is $96,310.
 Actual salaries may vary greatly based on specialization within the field, location, years of experience and a variety of other factors.
 National long-term projections of employment growth may not reflect local and/or short-term economic or job conditions, and do not guarantee actual job growth.

 Robotics, also called mechatronics, is one of the most exciting high-growth fields in engineering, incorporating mechanical engineering, electrical engineering and computer science skills.
 Robotics laboratories at universities and research firms throughout the country work to develop more efficient automated systems for industrial manufacturing, construction, and many other industries.

 Mechanical engineering accomplishments in the 20th century include everything from agricultural mechanization to the production of cars and airplanes to the widespread manufacturing of plastics.